jimlinntu/scaling-book/training.md

 ## What Do We Mean By Scaling?

 The goal of “model scaling” is to be able to increase the number of chips used for training or inference while achieving a proportional, linear increase in throughput (we call this *strong scaling*).
-While performance on a single chip depends on the trade-off between memory bandwidth and FLOPs, performance at the cluster level depends on hiding inter-chip communication by overlapping it with useful FLOPS.
+While performance on a single chip depends on the trade-off between memory bandwidth and FLOPs, performance at the cluster level depends on hiding inter-chip communication by overlapping it with useful FLOPs.
 This is non-trivial, because increasing the number of chips increases the communication load while reducing the amount of per-device computation we can use to hide it.
 As we saw in [Section 3](../sharding), sharded matrix multiplications often require expensive AllGathers or ReduceScatters that can block the TPUs from doing useful work.
 The goal of this section is to find out when these become *too expensive.*

 In this section, we'll discuss four common parallelism schemes: (pure) **data parallelism, fully-sharded data parallelism** (FSDP / ZeRO sharding), **tensor parallelism** (also known as model parallelism), and (briefly) **pipeline parallelism**.
 For each, we'll show what communication cost we incur and at what point that cost starts to bottleneck our compute cost.<d-footnote>We'll focus on communication bounds — since while memory capacity constraints are important, they typically do not bound us when using rematerialization (activation checkpointing) and a very large number of chips during pre-training.
 We also do not discuss expert parallelism here for MoEs — which expands the design space substantially, only the base case of a dense Transformer.</d-footnote> For this section, you can focus solely on inter-chip communication costs, since as long as we have a large enough single-chip batch size, the transfer of data from HBM to MXU is already overlapped with computation.